aman85641/Aman-demo2/README.md

 # Aman-demo2
-This is a Demo for Git &amp; GitHub Class
+This is a Demo for Git &amp; GitHub Class.